0xR/fitness-functions-experiments/slidev/slides.md

 - Components in a `page/` folder should not depend on another `page/` components
 - Ensure your core domain folder does not depend on other folders
-- Ensure test dependencies are not leaking into your production code
+- Ensure test code is not leaking into your production code
 - Shared components should be used 2 or more times
 - Detect unused files that are not imported anywhere